Home > Archive: May, 2020

 Archive for May, 2020

 It's a time of discovery.
 A time to create the new lives we want to live!
 Despite not being able to garden IN our postage size yard, I did meet my desire to plant some food this spring.
 I am growing, sweet peppers, basil and a patio tomato plant.
 I also stuck the end of celery in one of my pots to see what happens.
 I may not do it right, but I'm trying!
 I have grown tomatoes before, just not in a pot.
 The basil is growing fast and it's a bit hard to keep up.
 However, today I will make pesto.
-I used some of the basil in this dish
+I used some of the basil in

 and really liked it.
 My daughter who had never had eggplant before liked it as well.